observablehq/framework/docs/getting-started.md

   <p>If you run into difficulty following this tutorial, we’re happy to help!
 Please visit the <a href="https://talk.observablehq.com">Observable forum</a> or our <a href="https://github.com/observablehq/framework/discussions">GitHub discussions</a>.</p>
 </div>

-<div class="caution">Framework does not currently support Windows, though some users have had success with the <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Windows Subsystem for Linux (WSL)</a>.
-It you are interested in Windows support, please upvote <a href="https://github.com/observablehq/framework/issues/90">#90</a>.</div>

 To create a new project with npm, run:

 <pre data-copy>npm init @observablehq</pre>